 We will also update this website with the streets that will be affected the following day.
 The water supply isn't affected before 9am each day and cleaning is not carried out on Mondays and weekends.
 Find out the next day streets affected here.

-The 2020 cleaning programme starts 14 July and it is expected to run for at least 13 weeks.
+The 2021 cleaning programme starts August and it is expected to run until October.

 As a precaution we recommend to those households that have had their water mains cleaned, run your cold water tap at the end of the day to ensure your home plumbing is clear.
 Check out the FAQs for more information about what to expect.